Walk 1076 - printer friendly version

 Postcode EX23 0DQ (approx. location only)

-Cornwall has a very varied coast and although this section does not see many walkers it is one of the finest parts of the South West Coast path in Britain's most westerly county.
+This Cornwall walk explores a section of varied coastline of the county.
+Although this part of the coast sees few walkers it is one of the finest parts of the South West Coast path in Britain's most westerly county.
 The summit of the walk is reached quite soon after the start reaching over 500ft above sea level with cliffs plunging down to the sea at Dizzard Point.
 The return section of the route takes you inland to enjoy the pleasant countryside and a section of fine deciduous woodland.